Grey general waste bin

 Brown garden waste bin

 page.
-From Monday 15 June onwards, collections will return to a fortnightly schedule and you should refer to the collection dates on the Garden Waste calendar leaflet which was recently delivered to your property.
+You can also refer to the collection dates on the rear of the Garden Waste calendar leaflet which was recently delivered to your property.

 - flowers and plants